top of page

 Add your logo: This is the first step in branding your website in order to make it distinctly and unmistakably yours.
 A logo serves as a little visual anchor that customers associate with your brand.
 If you don’t already have one, you can easily create a logo with the Wix Logo Maker.
 On the same topic, make sure to also add a favicon (the small icon at the top of your browser) which can be a smaller version of your logo or even just one part of it, such as an initial.

 Define your visual language: Every element on your website should feel on brand, which means that they all have to align under the same visual language.
-To do this, choose a limited color palette and a set amounts of fonts for your website.
+To do this, choose a limited color palette and a set number of fonts for your website.
 Restrict your use of color to one main color and two to three accent colors in order to achieve a cohesive feel.
 Choose colors that evoke the right emotions to go with your establishment.
 For an organic coffee shop, for example, you might want to use a palette of greens and neutrals that give off a healthy and fresh vibe.
 For a pizza parlor, however, you might prefer a more appropriate warmer palette of reds and yellows.

 This same frame of thought should be applied to the fonts used on your website.
 Here too, pick three fonts at the very most.
 Choose one font as your primary, to be used across titles and headers, another as the secondary to be used in your running text (for the majority of your writing and all paragraphs), and an optional third accent font (used less often, such as in sub-headers, buttons and navigational menu, etc.).